 - Elementary Building: Students go to the basement of the building.
-Teachers will direct classes in "order of arrival" to the restrooms, and workroom area. - Second Floor Classrooms will take the SOUTH stairway. - Third Floor Classrooms will take the NORTH stairway. - Ag Ed/Family & consumer Science will go to the Ag shop locker room. - Cafeteria/Music Room will go to the boys and girls high school locker rooms. - Gymnasium Classes will go to the boys and girls high school locker rooms.
+Teachers will direct classes in "order of arrival" to the restrooms, and workroom area. - Second Floor Classrooms will take the SOUTH stairway.
+Third Floor Classrooms will take the NORTH stairway. - Ag Ed/Family & Consumer Science will go to the Ag shop locker room. - Cafeteria/Music Room will go to the boys and girls Junior high school locker rooms. - Gymnasium Classes will go to the boys and girls restrooms under the bleachers. - High School Classes/Offices will go to the boys and girls high school locker rooms. - Rooms 100, 101, 102, 103, 105 106, Media Center, & Office Go to Girls locker room